john-org/2-react-Intro/readme.md

 ## Deploying

 There are many good options for deploying this project.
-At its simplest we can use any web server.
+At its simplest, we can use any web server.

 Add the following to `package.json`: